 Diagnosis is made on the history and the clinical signs.
 Sometimes additional signs such as colic, pneumonia and laminitis can confuse the picture, but unfortunately it is frequently all too obvious, due to a wound on an unvaccinated animal.

 If you see any signs that point towards tetanus, call your vet straight away.
 About three-quarters of tetanus cases die.
 Those who do survive are caught early and have intensive and expensive treatment.
-If a tetanus case is unable to stand, it is actually kindest if it is destroyed, since the chance of recovery is remote.
+If a tetanus case is unable to stand, it is kindest for the horse to be euthanised, since the chance of recovery is remote.